vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   Channel endpoint
 *   MsgQueue: message queue
 *   MBO: message buffer object
-*   CMH: callee MBO holder
+*   CalleesRef: a callee's reference to an MBO

 A MsgQueue is a queue of messages, or to be more exact, a queue of MBOs.
 A MsgQueue may be set as the destination for a channel